-Always wear safety glasses when using compressed
+Always wear safety glasses when using compressed air.

-- 3. Remove the spark plug; then attach the high tension lead to the plug and ground the plug on the cylinder head well away from the spark plug hole. - 4.
+- Remove the spark plug; then attach the high tension lead to the plug and ground the plug on the cylinder head well away from the spark plug hole. - 4.
 Attach the Compression Tester Kit. - 5.
 While holding the throttle in the full-open position, crank the engine over with the electric starter until the gauge stops climbing (five to 10 compression strokes).

-PSI Hot (WOT) PSI Cold (WOT)
+PSI Hot (WOT) PSI Cold (WOT) 125-145 100-140

-125-145 100-140

-125-145 100-140

 - 6. If compression is abnormally low, inspect the following items.

 - A. Starter cranks engine over.

 - B. Gauge is functioning properly.

 - C. Throttle in the full-open position.

 - D. Valve/tappet clearance correct.

-- E. Valve bent or burned.
+- E. Engine warmed up.

-- F. Valve seat burned.
+- F. Intake obstructed.

-- G. Piston rings worn or bent.

-- H. Cylinder worn or scored.

-- I. Head gasket blown.

-■NOTE: To service top-side components, see Section 3.
+■NOTE: To service top-side components, see the Engine/Transmission section.

-- 7. Pour approximately 30 ml (1 fl oz) of oil into the spark plug holes, reattach the gauge, and retest com- - 8.
-If compression is now evident, service the piston rings (see Section 3).
+- 7. Pour approximately 30 ml (1 fl oz) of oil into the spark plug hole, reattach the gauge, and retest compression. - 8.
+If compression is now evident, service the piston rings (see the Engine/Transmission section).